-Airport Carbon Accreditation is an independent programme administered by WSP Environment & Energy, an international consultancy appointed by ACI EUROPE to enforce the accreditation criteria for airports on an annual basis.
+Airport Carbon Accreditation is an independent, voluntary programme administered by WSP Environment & Energy, an international consultancy appointed by ACI EUROPE to enforce the accreditation criteria for airports on an annual basis.
 The administration of the programme is overseen by an Advisory Board.
-In November 2011, Airport Carbon Accreditation was extended to Asia-Pacific, in cooperation with ACI Asia-Pacific.
+As of November 2011, Airport Carbon Accreditation has been extended to airports in the Asia-Pacific region, in cooperation with ACI Asia-Pacific.

-Airports must have carbon footprints independently verified in accordance with ISO14064 (Greenhouse Gas Accounting).
-Evidence of this must be provided to the administrator together with all claims regarding carbon management processes which must also be independently verified.
+Airports applying to become accredited must have their carbon footprints independently verified in accordance with ISO14064 (Greenhouse Gas Accounting).
+Evidence of this must be provided to the programme administrator (WSP Environment & Energy) together with all claims regarding carbon management processes which must also be independently verified.

 ACI EUROPE is the European region of Airports Council International, the only global association of airport operators.
 Based in Brussels, Belgium, ACI EUROPE represents over 400 airports in 46 European countries, accounting for over 90% of commercial air traffic in Europe.
 ACI EUROPE member airports welcome over 1.5 billion passengers, 18 million metric tonnes of cargo and more than 20 million aircraft movements every year. www.aci-europe.org

 ACI Asia-Pacific is the Asia-Pacific region of Airports Council International and has 96 members operating over 510 airports in 42 countries.
 In 2010, airports in the Asia-Pacific and Middle East regions handled 1.5 billion passengers, 37.7 million tonnes of cargo and 13.6 million aircraft movements. www.aci-asiapac.aero